nitram509/flow3r-doom/README.md

 | Supported Targets | ESP32-S3/flow3r
 | ----------------- | --------------- |

-# flow3r Hello World Example
+# flow3r "Go Green" Example

+This demo project shows how to build an ESP IDF project that can be used to port existing ESP32-S3 software to the flow3r.
+This is useful if you have an application that does not fit in the default flow3r application framework, which is based on MicroPython.

+Binaries created with this template can be run by selecting them in flow3r's recovery mode.
+They will replace the default flow3r application in that case.

-Starts a FreeRTOS task to turn on all LEDs
+This demo starts a FreeRTOS task and turns on all LEDs to "Go Green".

 ## How to use example